 - Stainless steel tank (internal)

-If you’ve never used a Bunn coffee maker before, then it’s time to get started!
-I’m going to show you how to use your Bunn machine so that you can brew the perfect cup of coffee quickly and easily.
+If you don’t know How To Use A Bunn Coffee Maker, then it’s time to get started!
+I’m going to show you how to start a bunn coffee maker for the first time so that you can brew the perfect cup of coffee quickly and easily.
 But, first, let’s look at how to set up the device.

 If you recently unboxed a new Bunn coffee maker, you must first set it up before brewing your cup of java.